w3c/wai-tutorials/source/page-structure/index.html.erb.md

 type: intro
 ---

-A good page structure makes it easier for everyone to understand the content and also facilitates the effectiveness of users that use assistive technology.
-Use HTML and WAI-ARIA to improve navigation and orientation on web pages and in applications.
+A good page structure makes it easier for everyone to understand the content of web pages.
+It provides information to assistive technology which allows them to better navigate pages.
+HTML and WAI-ARIA can also improve navigation and orientation on web pages and in applications.

 * **[Page Regions](regions.html):** Identify and mark up regions on web pages using HTML5 and WAI-ARIA roles.